 - The trademark owner should be identified whenever possible.

-OpenText and AppWorks are either registered trademarks or trademarks of OpenText.
+OpenText and AppWorks are either registered or unregistered trademarks of OpenText.

 - The goods and services associated with the trademark should be mentioned with the trademark, where appropriate.
 The use of the trademark should not be descriptive.